Apple isn't the only casualty of China's slowdown

 DAIMLER

-The German maker of Mercedes cars was among the first global brands to blame escalating trade tensions when it warned in June that retaliatory tariffs in China on car imports from the US would hit sales on the mainland.
-Daimler AG cut its profit a second time in October -- but didn't single out the trade war as a culprit.
-Jaguar Land Rover and BMW AG have since weighed in, saying they've been hit by sinking demand in China.
+The German maker of Mercedes-Benz cars was among the first global brands to blame escalating trade tensions when it warned in June last year that retaliatory tariffs in China on car imports from the US would hit sales on the mainland.
+Daimler cut its profit a second time in October - but did not single out the trade war as a culprit.
+Jaguar Land Rover and BMW have since weighed in, saying that they have been hit by sinking demand in China.